privateprep/coding-space-website/src/pages/experience-levels/advanced-code.md

     - Web-Based Game Design
     - Front-End Web Development
     - Self-Directed Learning
-  mdContent: In this class, students will learn JavaScript, the language of the
+  mdContent: In our Advanced course, students will learn JavaScript, the language
-    web, through the WoofJS framework.
-WoofJS was developed by The Coding Space to allow students to leverage their existing Scratch knowledge and transition naturally into using HTML, CSS, and JavaScript to make web-based projects.
-Students should come in with an advanced understanding of Scratch and/or experience with JavaScript or other text-based languages.
-They will be placed in advanced Scratch, WoofJS, or Web depending on the experience they bring in and advance towards building web-based games, animations, and applications.
+    of the web, through creating advanced projects in WoofJS, our JavaScript learning platform, and web-based games, animations, and applications in JavaScript, HTML, and CSS.
 As students grow their skills, they’ll rely less and less on our curricular guide rails and move towards self-directed learning where they’ll work with front-end and back-end technologies, experimenting with new languages and platforms to bring their ideas to fruition.
+Students should come in with experience in JavaScript or other text-based languages.
 ---